 Administrative Procedure

-General Institution AP 3433 PROHIBITION OF SEXUAL HARASSMENT UNDER TITLE IX
+General Institution AP 3433 PROHIBITION OF SEX DISCRIMINATION UNDER TITLE IX

 References:

-Title IX, Education Amendments of 1972; Title 5 Sections 59320 et seq.; Title VII of the Civil Rights Act of 1964, 42 U.S.C.A.
-Section 2000e
+Title VII of the Civil Rights Act of 1964, 42 U.S. Code Annotated Section 2000e;

+Title IX Education Amendements of 1972

+Title 5 Sections 59320 et seq.;

 NOTE: This procedure is legally required.

-The District is committed to providing an academic and work environment free of unlawful sex harassment under Title IX.
-This procedure defines sexual harassment on campus.
+The District is committed to providing an academic and work environment free of unlawful sex discrimination, including sex-based harassment under Title IX.
+This procedure defines sex discrimination and sex-based harassment.

-This procedure and the related policy protect students, employees, in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District’s facilities, a District bus, or at a class or training program sponsored by the District at another location.
+This procedure and the related policy protect students, employees, applicants for admission or employment, and other individuals participating or attempting to participate in the District’s education program or activity.

 Definitions

+Sex Discrimination: Any discrimination based on sex, including, but not limited to, sex- based harassment.
+Sex discrimination includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.

-Sexual Harassment under Title IX: Conduct that satisfies one or more of the following:
+Sex Based Harassment under Title IX: A form of sex discrimination that includes sexual harassment and harassment based on sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, or gender identity.
+Sex-based harassment includes the following:

-A District employee conditions the provision of an aid, benefit, or service of the District on an individual’s participation in unwelcome sexual conduct (quid pro quo harassment);
+Quid pro quo harassment: A District employee, agent, or other person authorized by the District to provide an aid, benefit, or service under the District’s education program or activity explicitly or impliedly condition the provision of such an aid, benefit, or service on a person’s participation in unwelcome sexual conduct;

-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District’s education program or activity;
+Hostile environment harassment: Unwelcome sex-based conduct that, based on a totality of the circumstances, is subjectively and objectively offensive and is so severe, or pervasive, that it limited or denies a person’s ability to participate in or benefit from the District’s education program or activity (i.e., creates a hostile environment).
+Whether a hostile environment has been created is a fact-specific inquiry that includes consideration of the following:

-Sexual assault, including the following:
+The degree to which the conduct affected the Complainant’s ability to access the District’s education program or activity;

+The type, frequency, and duration of the conduct;

+The parties’ ages, roles within the District’s education program or activity, previous interactions, and other factors about each party that may be relevant to evaluating the effects of the conduct;

+The location of the conduct and the context in which the conduct occurred; and

+Other sex-based harassment in the District’s education program or activity;

+Sexual assault, including the following: - Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent or unlawful, nonforcible sexual intercourse, including sexual exploitation and the following:

 Sex Offenses.
 Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

 Rape (except Statutory Rape).
-The carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her/their age or because of his/her/their temporary or permanent mental or physical incapacity.
-There is carnal knowledge if there is the slightest penetration of the genital or anal opening of the body of another person.
+The carnal knowledge of a person, Sexual intercourse between two people, and may include oral or anal intercourse without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her/their temporary or permanent mental or physical incapacity.
+There is carnal knowledge if there is the slightest penetration of the genital or anal opening of the body of another person Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.
+There is no force or coercion used in Statutory Rape; the act is not an attack.

-Nonconsensual Sodomy.
-Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her/their age or because of his/her/their temporary or permanent mental or physical incapacity.